archibaldmilton/Girellu/README.md

 * "Releases" is where downloadable content reside.
 	- Filters is for AC Post-Processing Filters (PPF)
 	- Mods is for non-PPF content of the repository

->"Resources" has been moved to the "[Wiki](https://github.com/archibaldmilton/Girellu/wiki)" section of the repository.

 "*Why host on GitHub?*"
 * To avoid community feuds (Discord servers, RaceDepartment, etc.)